joshuawong96/Trump-Impeachment-Analysis/README.md

 # Trump-Impeachment-Analysis
-This Amazon Review Analysis project was one of the assessment components for the Singapore Management University (SMU) module SMT202 - Computational Social Science.
+This Social Media Sentiment Analysis project was one of the assessment components for the Singapore Management University (SMU) module SMT202 - Computational Social Science.

 ---